computer-lab/meredith-monk-collectiveaccess/README.md

    new database.
 5. SSH into the compute engine vm.
 Install docker and docker compose based on [these instructions](https://docs.mattermost.com/install/prod-docker.html).
+   Also execute `sudo systemctl enable docker` so that docker starts at boot.
 6. Clone this repo onto the compute engine vm, and copy the `.env` to the project root.
 7. Run the service with `docker-compose up -d`, then attach to the container